 A website development process methodology will help your developers to manage your project by breaking it up into several stages.

-It allows them to define the development phases while maintaining sufficient flexibility throughout the process so that the website is delivered on time and on-par with expectations.
+It allows them to define the website development phases while maintaining sufficient flexibility throughout the process so that the website is delivered on time and on-par with expectations.

-Web development process methodologies are also a form of codified communication.
+Website planning process methodologies are also a form of codified communication.
 They include setting up different norms between the experts engaged in the project.

 You can think of them as a set of rules that tell your designers and developers how to implement their strategies, how to work on tasks, how to share information with each other and more.